ome/omero-documentation/contributing/editing-docs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once a PR is open, you can build it for review using the :jenkinsjob:`OMERO-DEV-merge-docs` job on the Jenkins CI.
+Once a PR is open, you can build it for review using the :mergecijob:`OMERO-docs` job on the Jenkins CI.
 Staging documentation are no longer deployed at a URL but you can download it as a zip for review with the correct styling from the top centre panel in the job, under ‘Last Successful Artifacts’.